 During a heart attack there is also the risk of having a cardiac arrest.
 This is when your heart stops pumping blood and normal breathing stops.

-What's the difference between a heart attack and cardiac arrest?
+The difference between a heart attack and cardiac arrest

 An average of 3 women die of a heart attack every hour.
 Delaying calling 999 can dramatically reduce your chance of survival.